DolicaAkelloEgwel/github-workshop/slides.md

 ---
 # Cloning

-- Make a local copy of a remote repository
+- Make a local copy of a remote repository.
-- Transfer code you've written from one machine to another
+- Transfer code you've written from one machine to another.
-- Retrieve code from someone else that's available on GitHub
+- Retrieve code from someone else that's available on GitHub.

 ---
 # .gitignore